-With all Brown students completing the semester via remote learning and most employees telecommuting from their homes, maintaining a sense of who we are as a community at Brown is more important than ever.
+With periods of limited in-person interactions among Brown students while observing health protocols at varying points during the pandemic, and many employees telecommuting from their homes, maintaining a sense of who we are as a community at Brown is more important than ever.

 While the format for events and interactions among Brown community members might change, a wealth of tools and technologies allows for campus activity to continue vigorously, even while students, faculty, staff and others are separated physically.